 The main source of competition for health regions is the Saskatchewan school boards.
-School Boards typically pay a higher level of salary than Saskatchewan health regions.
+Some health regions report that school boards pay a higher salary.

 CONCLUSIONS & RECOMMENDATIONS:

 Considering the labour market criteria under the framework, the Market Supplement Review Committee makes the following conclusions: